 - a.
 Do not search a device unless there is an immediate problem as this is likely to cause significant embarrassment/additional stress to the victim - b.
 Do not print out any material as evidence or move any material from one storage device to another e.g. by asking a pupil to forward the image to you - 2.
-What to do and not to do with the image - a.
-Do confiscate and secure the device and bring it to one of the Safeguarding Team and pass on the disclosure - b.
+What to do and not to do with the image

+- Do confiscate and secure the device and bring it to one of the Safeguarding Team and pass on the disclosure - b.
 Do not view, copy, print, share, store or save the image unless there is a clear reason to do so as this is illegal - c.
 Do not ask the pupil to send, share, move or save the image and do not delete the image - d.
 Do block access to the image and prevent its distribution if possible - 3.
-Inform the Safeguarding Team immediately and alert the Online Safety Coordinator to the issue.
+Inform the Safeguarding Team immediately and alert the Online Safety Coordinator to the issue. - 4.
+Do not share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents/carers. - 5.
+Do not say or do anything to blame or shame any of the young people involved but ensure you have explained to them that you need to report the incident and reassure them that they will receive help and support from the DSL.
+Ensure the pupil feels comfortable and that any questions you choose to ask are appropriate and sensitive and do not cause any further distress or trauma.